-If the scheduled absence exceeds five school days, the parent must apply to the school board in writing at least one month in advance.
+If the scheduled absence exceeds five school days, the parent must apply to the school board in writing before the first day of the month that is prior to the vacation.
 The school board will review the request in the prior month's meeting and may ask the parent to appear.
-While vacations are the prerogative of the family, the impact on the education within the classroom is the responsibility of the school board.
+While vacations are the prerogative of the family, the impact on the education within the classroom is the responsibility of the school board, who will determine if an extended absence is excused or unexcused.

-1.6.9 Makeup work
+1.6.8 Makeup work